aka: Inconsistent Translation

 - The G1 cartoon never got dubbed, only the movie, twice.
-Neither used the Marvel names, and neither bothered to keep any of the voices consistent, as they changed literally from scene to scene.
-A studio called Masterfilm created the second dub, and would in later years return to ruin a number of other TF media, much to the dismay of the fan-base.
+Neither used the Marvel names, nor bothered to keep any of the voices consistent, as they changed literally from scene to scene.

-- The Ultimate Battle special, released on a DVD that they gave away with the toys.
-It's the same: Only some of the original Marvel names were used, the rest were a confusing mishmash of Energon names or completely new ones.
-Yet even within the confounds of this twenty-minute special, they couldn't manage to keep the names and voices consistent.
-Although a number of the original voice actors from the Energon and Cybertron shows returned, they did so in other roles, like Kicker's actor suddenly voicing Ironhide, and Thunderbolt's actress playing every female character, including her own... but only for one line.
+- The Ultimate Battle DVD special: Only some of the original Marvel names were used, the rest were a confusing mishmash of Energon names or new ones.
+Even within this twenty-minute special, they couldn't manage to keep names and voices consistent.
+A number of the original voice actors from the Energon and Cybertron shows returned, they did so in other roles, like Kicker's actor suddenly voicing Ironhide, and Thunderbolt's actress playing every female character, including her own, but only for one line.
 Afterwards, she spoke in a male's voice.
-The dub was made by Masterfilm.

 - Titan Magazines released a series of comics based on the Transformers movie franchise, and when these were imported to the country, they got the cheapest translation job imaginable.
-Inconsistent terminology, name changes, the dialog not making any sense... yeah, the works.
+Inconsistent terminology, name changes, the dialog not making any sense.

-- Then, Transformers Armada, Masterfilm's latest attempt to ruin Hungarian TF media forever.
-The dub was made completely independently from its sequels, Energon and Cybertron, thus had a wholly different voice cast.
-And despite the live-action movies having made the Marvel names household terms, Armada's dub still opted to start from scratch, and continued to give new names for each of its characters.
-What more, this dub has a lot more mix-ups than in the English dubbing, and even the characters themselves don't know whose voice they should be speaking in at times.
+- Transformers Armada's dub was made completely independently from its sequels, Energon and Cybertron, thus had a wholly different voice cast.
+Despite the live-action movies having made the Marvel names household terms, the dub still opted to start from scratch, and continued to give new names for each of its characters.
+What more, it has a lot more mix-ups (both names and voices) than the already infamous English dubbing.

-- Transformers Prime's dub is a step in the right direction, but it again falls flat.
-On a positive note, for the first time in the dub of a TF animated series, they refer to the Decepticon faction by its original Hungarian Marvel name, and a chunk of the terminology introduced in the movie dubs, heck, even some of the voices (for the first time ever) have also remained intact after the medium-shift.
+- Transformers Prime: On a positive note, for the first time in the dub of a TF animated series, they refer to the Decepticon faction by its original Hungarian Marvel name, and a chunk of the terminology introduced in the movie dubs, even some of the voices have also remained intact after the medium-shift.
 However every other name is left in English.
-This is justified: the distributors forbid changing the names, probably to ensure that the TV characters would share a name with the toy products — same thing happened to My Little Pony: Friendship Is Magic, whose dub is full of English terms, whereas the dubs of the earlier shows translated the names.
+This is justified: the distributors forbid changing the names, probably to ensure that the TV characters would share a name with the toy products — same thing happened to My Little Pony: Friendship Is Magic, whereas the dubs of the earlier shows translated the names.

-Problem is, with the two languages being so different, the pronunciations are very clunky.
-Had the higher-ups not intervened to keep the translator from using the now-famous Hungarian names, this might well have been the first aversion... were it not for the sorry fact that even within the cartoon's own boundaries, inconsistency reared its head in the form of sound editing bloopers regarding Soundwave's synthesized audio snippets and other miscellaneous effects, as well as the varying translations of Ratchet's Catch Phrase.
-What more, a couple of terms introduced in the movies have also been left in English (Wreckers), and the character known as the "Fallen" went from being called "Bukott" to "Ördög" (Devil).
+Aside from that, even within the cartoon's own boundaries, inconsistency reared its head in the form of sound editing bloopers regarding Soundwave's synthesized audio snippets and other miscellaneous effects, as well as the varying translations of Ratchet's Catch Phrase.
+A couple of terms introduced in the movies have also been left in English (Wreckers), and the character known as the "Fallen" went from being called "Bukott" to "Ördög" (Devil).
 Allegedly this can be traced back to an older name-list that a fan put out for the translator to use.

 - The dub of Transformers Rescue Bots, which is the sister show of and takes place in the same continuity as TF: Prime, is a step back, there being no consistency between the two dubs.
 Here, Optimus Prime has a different voice (two voices, actually) and the names are once again translated... except for Prime's... though it is translated in the intro... differently than in any other dubs... and at times the others are left in English as well... or are translated differently.
 At least Cybertron and Bumblebee are called by their Marvel names.
 The production was handled by a different dubbing studio than any of the previously localized Transformers shows' dubs, but that doesn't explain the in-show inconsistency.

-- Italian G1 haves some inconsistencies here and there:
+- G1 has some inconsistencies here and there:

 - First, Red Alert was shortened to "Alert" in the toyline, but changed into "Giaguaro" in the TV show.

 - At the end of Season 2, the Aerialbots, Stunticons, Combaticons and Protectobots are introduced with their original names (Except for Menasor, now named "Ultrax").
-Then in the toyline they get new Italian names, and Season 3 uses them instead of the original ones... sometimes.
-As a result, the jeep Combaticon kept switching name back and forth between Swindle and Crusher, to make an example.
+Then in the toyline they got new Italian names, and Season 3 used them instead of the original ones... sometimes.
+As a result, the jeep Combaticon kept switching name back and forth between Swindle and Crusher, for example.

-- Characters introduced into the movie... eh.
-In the '86 movie every character introduced keeps his original name... except Wheelie, who inherits Wheeljack's name for some reason, and Rodimus Prime, which is still called Hot Rod.
-Then in Season 3 everyone gets a new name (except Arcee, whose name is now pronounced 'Archie').
+- Characters introduced in the movie... eh.
+In the '86 movie every character introduced keeps his original name... except Wheelie, who inherits Wheeljack's name for some reason, and Rodimus Prime, who is still called Hot Rod.
+Then in Season 3 everyone gets a new name (except Arcee, whose name is now pronounced "Archie").

-- In Headmasters (because the Italian dub follows the Japanese series for license reasons, since Italy had the Takara license for the toyline) names start to get weird: Arcee and Ramhorn get completely different names, Kup is called with his Japanese name and other characters switch between Italian and Japanese names (confusing enough?
-The Japanese names for Optimus Prime and Defensor, Convoy and Guardian, are the same as the Italian ones for Ultra Magnus and Metroplex)
+- In Headmasters (the Italian dub follows the Japanese series for license reasons, since Italy had the Takara license for the toyline), names start to get weird: Arcee and Ramhorn get completely different names, Kup is called with his Japanese name and other characters switches between Italian and Japanese names (confusing enough?
+The Japanese names for Optimus Prime and Defensor, Convoy and Guardian, are the same as the Italian ones for Ultra Magnus and Metroplex).

 - Masterforce recycles names of older characters for the new ones, so confusion galore: Ginrai is Optimus Prime ("Commander"), Minerva is Streetwise ("Phantom")...

-- Also, don't question about Frenzy and Rumble's names.
-Not only they get shuffled around (and Frenzy actually gets two different names during the series), but also Frenzy's regular name is "Tremor" in the cartoon, but according to the Italian edition of the Marvel Transformers Universe it should be "Tremot".
+- Also, don't ask about Frenzy and Rumble's names.
+Not only do they get shuffled around (and Frenzy actually gets two different names during the series), but also Frenzy's regular name is "Tremor" in the cartoon, yet according to the Italian edition of the Marvel Transformers Universe it should be "Tremot".

-- Then there's the Italian release of the Legends Transformers (the Classic Pretenders without their shells); they are Bumblebee, Jazz, Grimlock and Starscream, but rather then their usual names ("Maggiolino", "Tigre" "Tiran" and "Astrum") they're called "Folgore", "Saetta", "Drago" and "Tornado"... which, according to their names, should be Hot Rod, Wheeljack, Hot Spot and Air Raid.
+- Then there's the Italian release of the Legends Transformers (the Classic Pretenders without their shells); they are Bumblebee, Jazz, Grimlock and Starscream, but rather then their usual names ("Maggiolino", "Tigre" "Tiran" and "Astrum") they're called "Folgore", "Saetta", "Drago" and "Tornado"... which are axctually the names of Hot Rod, Wheeljack, Hot Spot and Air Raid.

 - A rather harmless, but interesting example: There is no consistent way to pronounce Donald Duck in Germany.
 Early dubs and the first hosts of the TV show Disney Club pronounced Donald's first name like a german name (you can listen to this pronounciation here).
 Sometime in the mid-90s, the dubs of the cartoons and Quack Pack changed it to the english pronounciation, maybe to sound more modern.
 Some of the new hosts of Disney Club changed also to the english pronunciation, but others would keep saying "Donald" the german way.
 Since the time of Mickey Mouseworks, the dubbers switch all the time between the german and the english prononciation.
 Well, at least not during the same episode, but some shows say it this way, other cartoons and ads the other.
 And some fans even insist on pronouncing "Duck" like if it were a German word.
 But these fans are a Vocal Minority. *phew*